Receive the latest insights and advice from global business

 “Private citizens are the investors that will ultimately decide whether a clean-energy transition occurs in personal transportation,” she said.

-Other developments in 2017 may help nudge consumers toward buying electric instead of sticking with a diesel or petrol-powered car.
-Recent announcements by the governments of France and the United Kingdom show that the writing is on the wall for diesel and petrol cars, which will no longer be sold in those countries after 2040.
+Other developments may help nudge consumers toward buying electric instead of sticking with a diesel or petrol-powered car.
+Announcements by the governments of France and the United Kingdom show that the writing is on the wall for diesel and petrol cars, which will no longer be sold in those countries after 2040.

 In Germany, some cities are pointing to emissions from diesel cars as a significant health risk and taking action to ban the vehicles from urban areas.

 While the trends may tip the scales in favor of electric vehicles as the car of choice for private consumers, personal cars aren’t the only ones out on the roads.
-The European Automobile Manufacturers Association estimated that in 2015, there were more than 200 million commercial vehicles on the roads in the United States, Europe, and China.
+The European Automobile Manufacturers Association estimated that in 2015, there were more than 200 million commercial vehicles on the roads.
 Will replacing an entire fleet of commercial vehicles be as viable as replacing a single personal car?

 DHL, at least, seems to think so.